Mints of Scotland: Marian Civil War

+Regent Morton

 Regent Morton revalued copper or base "black money" coinage, using a countermark of a heart, some at three times its face value, and used this to pay for various building projects for the Crown, including the building of the half-moon battery at Edinburgh Castle.
 The countermark was made by the goldsmith James Gray, and can be seen on many placks and hardheads today.
 In 1575, Morton devalued the currency to its base value to the anger of those still holding it.

 Regent Morton attempted to revive gold mining in Scotland, and in July 1576 a proclamation was issued, forbidding the sale of gold in Scotland except to the Master Coiner, John Acheson.

+In 1598, the operation of the mint was entrusted to two Edinburgh financiers, the goldsmith Thomas Foulis and the textile merchant Robert Jousie.
+They undertook to pay £5,000 to the crown yearly during their six year contract.

+The mint in the Cowgate

+The mint in Edinburgh's Cowgate included Cardinal Beaton's lodging (demolished), with its turret.

+From 1574 until 1707 the mint in Edinburgh was located on the Cowgate at the foot of South Grays Close, including Cardinal David Beaton's lodging.
+Some repairs to the buildings were carried out by the royal master of work William MacDowall in 1580.
+In 1581, an act of the Privy Council noted that the mint buildings beside Holyrood Palace were ruinous, and coins were to be minted at Archibald Stewart's house, the old Cardinal's lodging.
+The mint buildings and the Cardinal's lodging became the property of the mint master Thomas Acheson, who had a house in nearby Todrig's Wynd, and were demolished in 1877.
+The site is now commemorated by the street name "Coinyie House Close".

 Treaty of Union

-From 1574 until 1707 the mint in Edinburgh was located on the Cowgate at the foot of South Grays Close, east of Cardinal David Beaton's lodging.
-The buildings became the property of the mint master Thomas Acheson, who had a house in nearby Todrig's Wynd, and were demolished in 1877.
-The site is now commemorated by the street name "Coinyie House Close".

 Minting ceased in Scotland in 1709 when the Edinburgh Mint produced its last batch of coins at the end of the 1707–1710 Scottish recoinage, although it retained its permanent officials (though not other staff) for a further hundred years, until 1814.
 The mint was finally abolished in 1817 and sold in 1830.
 The title of 'Governor of the Mint of Scotland', which passed to the Chancellor of the Exchequer under the Coinage Act 1870, was finally abolished with the passing of the Coinage Act 1971.